11 Ways To Decorate With Dried Hydrangeas For Fall

 I use this vase on top of my kitchen china hutch, on my entry table, my kitchen island, coffee table and sometimes on my dining room table.

-I hope you enjoyed this blog post about 11 ways to decorate with dried hydrangeas for fall.
+I hope you enjoyed this post about 11 ways to decorate with dried hydrangeas for fall and found some inspiration for your own home.

 blessings,